HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Support Core Profiles

-Each mCODE participant MUST support the following profiles, which are core to representing an mCODE patient:
+Each mCODE participant MUST support the following profiles, core to representing an mCODE patient:

 * [CancerPatient]
-* [PrimaryCancerCondition] (see conformance criteria on the linked page describing which resources MUST conform to this profile)
+* [PrimaryCancerCondition] (a Condition resource with a code in the [PrimaryOrUncertainBehaviorCancerDisorderVS] value set)

 #### Follow Conformance Requirements for Supported Profiles